 OS grid reference:- SE 033 918

-Imposing Bolton Castle dates to the fourteenth century and is situated near Wensleydale in North Yorkshire.
+Imposing Bolton Castle dates back to the fourteenth century and is situated near Wensleydale in North Yorkshire.

-The main entrance is through a gatehouse on the east side, the living and working quarters were built into the ranges along each wall.
-The sixteenth century poet and antiquary, John Leland described 'an Astronomical Clock' in the castle's courtyard and how smoke was conveyed from the hearth in the hall through tunnels.
+The main entrance is through a gatehouse on the east side.
+The castle is built as a quadrangle with accommodation along each side and a tower at each corner, the living and working quarters were built into the ranges along each wall.
+The sixteenth century poet and antiquary, John Leland visited in the 1530s and described 'an Astronomical Clock' in the castle's courtyard and how smoke was conveyed from the hearth in the hall through tunnels.

 In January 1569 Mary left Bolton Castle for the last time, being taken to Tutbury in Staffordshire where she spent much of the 18 years prior to her execution at Fotheringhay in Northamptonshire in 1587.